Books

 A. M. Juster has translated the complete elegies of Maximianus faithfully but not literally, resulting in texts that work beautifully as poetry in English.
 Replicating the feel of the original Latin verse, he alternates iambic hexameter and pentameter in couplets and imitates Maximianus's pronounced internal rhyme, alliteration, and assonance.

-If, as William Blake insisted, “Opposition is True Friendship,” A. M. Juster and Billy Collins should be bosom buddies.
-The two poets are complete opposites, Juster a formalist, a classicist; Collins, a populist free-verser.
+If, as William Blake insisted, “Opposition is true friendship,” A. M. Juster and Billy Collins should be bosom buddies.
+The two poets are complete opposites, Juster a formalist and a classicist; Collins, a populist free-verser.
 But this hilarious collection brings them together as a comedy team, albeit Collins may chafe at having to play the straight man.

 Sleaze & Slander collects twenty years of the humorous verse of a poet funny enough to revive the nearly lost art of light verse.
 His mastery of meter and rhyme allows him to deliver the unexpected punchline flawlessly.